Readability Formulas: seven reasons to avoid them and what to do instead

 Furthermore, when writers correct just the elements that a formula counts, they may unintentionally introduce other problems for readers.
 For example, Tom Duffy and Paula Kabance tested four versions of the same content: the original text, a version with shortened sentences, one with simplified words, and one with both shortened sentences and simplified words.
 Readability scores dropped by as much as six grades from the original text to the version with both changes.
 But the changes did not result in better comprehension.

-A few years later, Leslie Olsen and Rod Johnson analyzed the four texts from the Duffy and Kabance study to see whether they could figure out what has caused those results.
+A few years later, Leslie Olsen and Rod Johnson analyzed the four texts from the Duffy and Kabance study to see whether they could figure out what had caused those results.
 They found that the changed versions had lost the cohesion that makes text flow logically and remain meaningful to readers.
 Changing the elements that the formulas count created other problems that the formulas didn’t see.

 When you use a readability formula – especially if you are under pressure to get a particular number or grade level – you must resist the seemingly easy fix of tweaking your text to get a better score.
 You might make things worse!